DATA CONTROLLER INFORMATION

 AUTOMATED DECISION MAKING

-Our technical support does not use automated decision making.
+Our technical support\customer service does not use automated decision making.

 YOUR RIGHTS AND YOUR PERSONAL DATA